Image Wrap

 Also note that breathalyzer tests don’t discriminate between men and women; don’t discriminate between diabetics and non-diabetics (diabetics produce chemicals on their breath that can change their BAC readings); and don’t discriminate between ethanol (the active compound in alcoholic drinks) and many other organic chemical compounds.

 The long and short of it is that, if you have been charged with the serious crime of Los Angeles DUI, you need an attorney who understands the law and understands how to negotiate and deal with prosecutors.
-The Kraut Criminal & DUI Lawyers, located at 444 West Ocean, Suite 800 Long Beach, California 90802 (phone 562-531-7454) can provide crucial and timely assistance with your defense.
+The Kraut Law Group Criminal & DUI Lawyers, Inc., located at 444 West Ocean, Suite 800 Long Beach, California 90802 (phone 562-531-7454) can provide crucial and timely assistance with your defense.
 Attorney Michael Kraut is a former Los Angeles Deputy District Attorney (high level prosecutor), and he uses his more than 14 years of experience as a former prosecutor – as well as the connections he formed — to provide his clients with truly top caliber help.

 Continue reading